 Technos International Week in Japan

-In 2013, Bates students traveled to Japan from June 1-15.
-While there they visited many locations in Tokyo and traveled to Midori-no-Mura, the Japanese Alps, Kamakura, and other sites.
-The highlight of the trip, though, was the interaction with Japanese students at Technos College.
+In 2014, Bates students travel to Japan from June 8-21.
+They will visit many locations in Tokyo and travel to Midori-no-Mura, the Japanese Alps, Kamakura, and other sites.
+The highlight of the trip, though, is always the interaction with Japanese students at Technos College.

-In the coming year, Bates students will tell others about their experience at Technos International Week through visits to various classes and a poster presentation during Parents and Family Weekend.
+In the year following the trip, the Technos Fellows share heir experiences of the Technos International Week through visits to various classes and a poster presentation during Parents and Family Weekend.
 The selection committee welcomes applications from first and second year students who are not fluent in Japanese and are eligible for visitor’s visas.
 Applications to attend Technos International Week next week require an essay and a letter or email of support from one member of the Bates College faculty.
 Applications are available.
-They are due by noon on February 1 in Lane Hall 121.
+They are due by noon on February 3 in Lane Hall 121.
 Please contact Kirk Read at firstname.lastname@example.org, if you have questions.
 To attend Technos International Week, students should be available during the first half of June.